 - High blood pressure.

-Finally, the fear over what having MVP means for your health may also create anxiety.
-MVP is still a heart condition, and it's one that can have complications if it's not treated and monitored.
-Those fears have many people paying very close attention to their heart and their health, often struggling with anxiety every day as they try to come to terms with what it means to have this type of heart condition.
+The fear relating to having a heart condition that can have complications if it's not treated and monitored is another factor that could increase anxiety.
+It may cause people to pay close attention to their heart and their health, often struggling with anxiety every day as they try to come to terms with what it means to have this type of heart condition.

 How to Stop Anxiety From MVP